kyma-project/istio/docs/user/tutorials/01-50-send-requests-using-egress.md

-# Send requests using Istio Egress
+# Send Requests Using Istio Egress Gateway
+Learn how to configure and use the Istio egress Gateway to allow outbound traffic from your Kyma runtime cluster to specific external destinations.
+Test your configuration by sending an HTTPS request to an external website using a sample Deployment.

 ## Prerequisites

-* Istio module with egress enabled.
+* You have the Istio module added.
 * To use CLI instruction, you must install [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [curl](https://curl.se/).

-### Configuration
+## Steps

-1. Export the following values as environment variables:
+1. Export the following value as an environment variable:

     ```bash
     export NAMESPACE={service-namespace}
     ```

-2. Create a new namespace for the sample application.
+2. Create a new namespace for the sample application:
     ```bash
     kubectl create ns $NAMESPACE
     kubectl label namespace $NAMESPACE istio-injection=enabled --overwrite
     ```

-3. Make sure there is an Istio CR with egress enabled:
+3. Enable the egress Gateway in the Istio custom resource:
    ```bash
    kubectl apply -f - <<EOF
    apiVersion: operator.kyma-project.io/v1alpha2